a7medelnoor/coin_view_kmp/README.md

    - Open the project in Android Studio
    - Select your target device/emulator
    - Build and run the app
-5. For Web development:
-   - Run the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task

 ## API Key Setup